 Acai contains antioxidants which are thought to protect cells from damage.
 Acai berries are believed to have more antioxidant content than cranberry, raspberry, blackberry, strawberry, or blueberry.
 Chemicals in acai might also reduce swelling, lower blood sugar levels, and stimulate the immune system.

-Acai is most commonly used for arthritis, high cholesterol, erectile dysfunction (ED), weight loss and obesity, "detoxification," aging skin, metabolic syndrome, and for improving general health.
-But there is limited scientific evidence to support these uses.
+People commonly use acai for athletic performance, high cholesterol, erectile dysfunction (ED), obesity, aging skin, metabolic syndrome, and many other conditions.
+But there is no good scientific evidence to support these uses.

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.